louisfacun/teaching/cspc105/2022/modules/3/lesson3.md

 ### **`k` copies of `w`**
 $$ w^k$$

 Represents the concatenation of string `w`, `k` times.
-For example:
+For example:.
 $$ w = ab $$

 If `k` is equal to 1, then the string `w` is concatenated 1 time: